 I’ve been so passionate about my healthy lifestyle that I wanted to help other people achieve their best health and that’s how I got involved in blogging and coaching in the fitness industry.
 I’ve invested so much time trying to do everything right and help to educate others, yet I still got cancer.
 Sometimes, we just can’t outsmart our DNA.

 If I could accomplish anything by sharing my story, I pray that it can increase awareness and motivate young women to get screened.
 If you can find it early, your chance of survival is great.
 I’m so grateful that mine was caught early before it became invasive.
 So for the love of God, check your boobies!

 The Wait is Agony

-Today, it’s been one week since my diagnosis.
+Today, it’s been one week since my breast cancer diagnosis.
 Yesterday, we met the plastic surgeon who will be doing my breast reconstruction.
-We discussed expanders, took some measurements and went over the whole reconstruction process.
+We discussed expanders, took some measurements, and went over the whole reconstruction process.
 It was a lot to digest.
 Thank God Flynn was there, he is a medical nerd and asked all the right questions.
 My head has been spinning with information.
 It’s so hard to process it all.

 To back up a bit, I decided with my oncologist to go with a bilateral mastectomy with reconstruction.
 Due to the nature of my cancer being high nuclear grade (level 3), meaning it can have a higher chance of recurrence, mastectomy was the safest option.
 Also, having estrogen receptor-positive cancer means that my hormones feed my cancer.
 In order to, hopefully, avoid being on Tamoxifen (a hormone suppressing drug) for 5+ years, the mastectomy was the best choice.